Asbestos Removal in Sydney

 Can I use high-pressure water to clean asbestos in Sydney?

 It is illegal and extremely dangerous to use high-pressure water to clean asbestos in Sydney.
 High-pressure water disrupts the binding matrix of asbestos-containing materials (ACM).
-This leaves cement debris and asbestos in the air.
+This leaves cement debris and asbestos mineral in the air.
 In simpler terms, the high-pressure water breaks the surface material, which spreads the residue not only in your surroundings but also in the entire neighbourhood.
 Therefore, this increases the chance of getting diseases caused by asbestos through widespread contamination.
 This then increases the chances of getting infected by an asbestos-related medical problem.
 Thus, you should avoid using high-pressure water to clean asbestos.
-For cleaning the asbestos-based roof, you need to contact a certified asbestos removalist company that will carry out the process safely and lawfully.
+For cleaning the asbestos-based roof, you need to contact a certified asbestos removalist company that will carry out the process safely and lawfully following safework NSW guidelines.
 There are also requirements that should be followed for collecting and testing samples from different areas.
 These ensure that the properties in a neighbourhood have been cleaned up adequately and are free of asbestos.

 Can we locate asbestos within our building ourselves?

 It is highly recommended that you should not test asbestos yourself as you might expose yourself to toxic airborne particles.
 Also, it is not possible to tell if a material contains asbestos or not through its visuals.
 To identify asbestos, you need to hire a professional asbestos testing and removal company.
 The company will carry out a close and detailed examination of the material using specialised microscopic procedures.
-These advanced techniques will help the company to know if the material contains asbestos or not.
+These advanced techniques will help the company to know if the paint, insulation, or roofing material contains asbestos or not.
 Thus, to be certain have the material tested through a company.

 What happens during Asbestos Inspection in Sydney?

 This process also enables us to know what type of asbestos is present in the material.
 This process starts when the professionals take samples of asbestos present in the building material or suspected soil.
 For the asbestos inspection and testing in Sydney, a polarised light microscope is used under different circumstances.
 Through this process, the fibre is inspected to check the presence of asbestos.
+It is important to note that asbestos clearance inspections must be conducted by a qualified and certified asbestos assessor.
+Clearance inspections are required after any asbestos removal work has been completed to ensure that the area is safe for reoccupation.

 Can asbestos inspection be carried out outside normal business hours?

 The answer to this question depends on the type of asbestos testing and Removal Company you choose.
 You can contact us to know the right time for the identification and removal of asbestos in Sydney, NSW.
-You can also get a free quote and all the details regarding the asbestos removal procedures.
+You can also get a free quote and all the details regarding the clearance inspections and asbestos removal procedures.
 Also, the overall timing for asbestos testing and removal will completely depend on the type of material that contains asbestos.

 Are there any government subsidies or programs available for asbestos removal in Sydney?